 Unlike many vaccines that are very good at preventing disease, the bacille Calmette-Guerin (BCG) vaccine has limited benefits.
 It prevents the most serious TB symptoms in infants and young children.
 It does NOT prevent you from getting TB infection if you are exposed or developing active TB disease if you have TB infection.

 There are two tests that can tell if you have TB bacteria in your body: a skin test and a blood test.
-For more information about these tests, see the TB Test Options Fact Sheet.
+For more information about these tests, speak with your healthcare provider.

 To get tested, call your medical provider or the health department at Arlington County, Department of Human Services at 703-228-4980.